zoezheng04/RISC-V-CPU/statements/natalie.md

     end
 end
 ```

+For writing bytes to memory, the bottom 8 bits of the write data are selected, as the store byte instruction consistently stores the least significant byte in the register to memory.

 The writing process is similar to the reading procedure.
 Bytes are selected from the WriteData (WD) from least to most significant bits and are stored in the base word address and the next three higher addresses respectively.
 This ensures that the word is stored in memory in little-endian format.